 Try a few varieties by adding other quick cook vegetables to the frying pan with the chilli and garlic.
 Thin sliced radish, mushrooms or (spiralised) courgettes (zucchini) all work well, or use kale or spinach instead of the cabbage

-Also with the right choice of ingredients it can make a good vegan dish too
+Also with the right choice of ingredients it can make a good vegan dish too but make sure if you are using vegan cheese that is has enough protein in it.
+If not, add some beans, peas or chickpeas to the mix.

 Do you have a great story about this?
 Share it!
 Let us know about your experiences and your thoughts on the subject of this page